-- Echocardiography, including Doppler and 3-D is used to assess the overall function of the heart, determine the presence of many types of heart disease, follow the progress of valve disease and evaluate the effectiveness of medical or surgical treatment.
+- Echocardiography, including Doppler, 3-D and strain are used to assess the overall function of the heart, determine the presence of many types of heart disease, follow the progress of valve disease and evaluate the effectiveness of medical or surgical treatment.

 - Stress echocardiography uses exercise or medication to make the heart work harder than when at rest.
 This helps us obtain more detailed pictures of the heart and how well or poorly it is functioning.
 Although stress echo is widely used to evaluate coronary artery disease, members of the section have pioneered its use in evaluating heart valve disease, such as aortic stenosis and insufficiency (regurgitation), bicuspid aortic valve disease, mitral valve prolapse, mitral valve stenosis and insufficiency, tricuspid and pulmonic valve disease, rheumatic heart disease, hypertrophic cardiomyopathy (HCM), and diastolic dysfunction in amyloidosis and constrictive pericarditis.